-- 7.2.1 Media Services shall not include material which, taking into account the Context condones or glamourises violent, dangerous or seriously antisocial behaviour and is likely to encourage others to copy such behaviour. - 7.2.2 Methods of suicide and self-harm shall not be included in Media Services except where they are editorially justified and are also justified by the Context.
+- 7.2.1 Media Services must not include material which, taking into account the context condones or glamourises violent, dangerous or seriously antisocial behaviour and is likely to encourage others to copy such behaviour. - 7.2.2 Methods of suicide and self-harm must not be included in Media Services except where they are editorially justified and are also justified by the context.

-Section 3: Photosensitive Epilepsy
+Section 3: Photosensitive epilepsy

-7.3.1 Providers shall take precautions to maintain a low level of risk to viewers who have photosensitive epilepsy.
-Where Providers can demonstrate that the dissemination of flashing lights and/or patterns is editorially justified, viewers shall be given an adequate verbal and also, if appropriate, text warning at the start of the Media Service item.
+7.3.1 Providers must take precautions to maintain a low level of risk to viewers who have photosensitive epilepsy.
+Where Providers can demonstrate that the dissemination of flashing lights and/or patterns is editorially justified, viewers must be given an adequate verbal and also, if appropriate, text warning at the start of the Media Service item.